 The Atlas Mountains enlarge some 2,500 kilometers across northwestern Africa, spanning Morocco, Algeria, and Tunisia, separating the Atlantic and Mediterranean seashore from the Sahara Desert.
-Actually, a sequence of ranges with the miscellaneous territory, typical weathers, and wildlife, the Atlas is scattered with Berber villages and river with basins and narrow valley.
+Actually, a sequence of ranges with the miscellaneous territory, typical weathers, and wildlife, the Atlas is scattered with Berber villages and rivers with basins and narrow valleys.
 The highest peak Toubkal is 4,167m which lies within Morocco’s Toubkal National Park.

 8. ALGERIAN DESERT